wallarm/product-documentation/docs/latest/updating-migrating/sidecar-proxy.md

 These instructions describe the steps to upgrade Wallarm Sidecar 4.x to the new version with Wallarm node 4.8.

+!!! info "Support for 4.10"
+    The Helm chart for Sidecar controller deployment has not been updated to the 4.10 release yet.

 ## Requirements

 --8<-- "../include/waf/installation/sidecar-proxy-reqs.md"